Rigidity of infinite inversive distance circle packings in the plane: Abstract

 \section{Abstract}

-Bowers and Stephenson \cite{BS} introduced the notion of inversive distance circle packings as a natural generalization of Thurston's circle packings \cite{Th}.
-They conjectured that discrete conformal maps induced by inversive distance circle packings converge to the Riemann mapping.
-Motivated by the recent work of Luo-Sun-Wu \cite{LSW}, we prove Bowers-Stephenson's conjecture for Jordan domains by establishing a maximal principle, an infinite rigidity theorem and a solvability theorem of certain prescribing combinatorial curvature problems for inversive distance circle packings.
+In 2004, Bowers-Stephenson \cite{BS} introduced the inversive distance circle packings as a natural generalization of Thurston's circle packings.
+They further conjectured the rigidity of infinite inversive distance circle packings in the plane.
+Motivated by the recent work of Luo-Sun-Wu \cite{LSW} on Luo's vertex scaling, we prove Bowers-Stephenson's conjecture for inversive distance circle packings in the hexagonal triangulated plane.
+This generalizes Rodin-Sullivan's famous result \cite{RS} on the rigidity of infinite tangential circle packings in the hexagonal triangulated plane.
+The key tools include a maximal principle for generic weighted Delaunay inversive distance circle packings and a ring lemma for the inversive distance circle packings in the hexagonal triangulated plane.